-Produced by Oxford University Press, the Very Short Introductions Series uses expert authors to concisely, accurately and engagingly introduce a topic.
-Some of the best have been included on Five Books lists.
+Produced by Oxford University Press, the Very Short Introduction series uses expert authors to concisely, accurately and engagingly introduce a topic.
+Most are around 120 pages long.
+Here are some of the books in the series that have been recommended on Five Books or whose authors we've interviewed on the site:

 “I chose this book because it’s a wonderful introduction to all the different facets of Hobbes’s life and writings and context.
 It’s very short.
 It’s very readable.
 If you don’t know Hobbes, it’s a great way to get a first taste.
 The first part is dedicated to biographical details and is particularly of relevance for understanding the intellectual context he’s operating in.
 The second part deals with the various branches of his philosophy, his science, his ethics, his politics.
 The third part of the book is also interesting.
 He gives you an overview of the scholarship on Hobbes—all the different ways that Hobbes has been interpreted.”
 Read more...